Like any machine, your bike needs regular maintenance. Neglect will lead to undue wear and, in many cases, can end up causing damage.

 - Lock up the wheel- this is the most likely eventuality.
-The chain comes free of the sprockets but remains intact, and will wrap itself around the rear wheel/brake caliper/sprockets in such a fashion as to stop the wheel’s rotation.
-Bad news- if this happens anywhere above 25mph, chances are you’re going down like a sack of bricks.
+The chain comes free of the sprockets but remains intact and will wrap itself around the rear wheel/brake calliper/sprockets in such a fashion as to stop the wheel’s rotation.
+Bad news- if this happens anywhere above 25mph, you’re going down like a sack of bricks.

-- Shred the bike- this one’s rare, and more of a horror story, but it can happen.
-As above, but due to extreme neglect or large forces, the chain doesn’t remain intact.
-I don’t think the problem here really needs to be explained, since we’ve all seen a chainsaw.
+- Shred the bike- this one’s rare and more of a horror story, but it can happen.
+As above, due to extreme neglect or large forces, the chain doesn’t remain intact.
+I don’t think the problem here needs to be explained since we’ve all seen a chainsaw.

 Your chain can be too tight, as well.
 While the results won’t be as spectacular, they will be just as expensive.
 Tight chains can bend shafts, break sprockets and damage housings over time.

-Chain adjustment is just one of the many jobs that need doing to a bike regularly, and can seem mystifying and complex at first.
+Chain adjustment is just one of the many regular jobs that need doing to a bike and can seem mysterious and complex at first.
 Once you have a go, though, and get some oil on your hands, you’ll quickly realise that most jobs are relatively straightforward and rewarding.

-Remember- you can do pretty much any job your bike needs at home, with the right research and advice.
+Remember- with the proper research and advice, you can do almost any job your bike needs at home.